cale-inspired/isprtn/content/yoga.md

 In addition to Yoga classes I also offer workshops on specific purposes and themes.
 Following is a **selection of available workshops**:

++ Welcoming Ashtanga Vinyasa - introduction to the primary series
++ The eight limbs - how to put Ashtanga in to practise
-+ arm balance poses for beginners and intermediate
++ You are strong - arm balance poses for beginners and intermediate
-+ backbends for men
++ Open yourself - backbends and emotions
-+ fluent transitions in Ashtanga Vinyasa Yoga
++ Learn to fly - fluent transitions between asanas
-+ proper breathing for asana practise
++ The breath is the practise - breathing in asana
-+ Ashtanga Vinyasa: introduction to the primary series
 + and more...

 ## Led Meditation & Yoga Nidra